Microlocs 101: 5 Stages and Micro Locs Maintenance

 Starting Microlocs

 An important part of styling your hair into any kind of loc is the method by which you start.
 These three methods are the most notable ways of starting your microlocs.
-Beginners are encouraged to contact your best black hair salons or nearest loctician and/or take classes to familiarize yourself with the techniques of styling into locs.
+Beginners are encouraged to contact their best black hair salons or nearest loctician and/or take classes to familiarize themselves with the techniques of styling into locs.

 Interlocks